 The term “critical theory” is probably one that few Christians are familiar with.
 Yet, it is something that underlies much of what we hear and observe in modern society.
 Social sciences like “ethnic studies,” “feminist studies,” “queer studies,” “transgender studies,” and other similar fields all have connections to critical theory.
-Even subjects like mathematics are starting to be subjected to critical theory.
+Even subjects like mathematics are starting to be subjected to it.

 Before beginning, I want to express my gratitude to Christian apologist Neil Shenvi, whose materials were a big help in thinking through this clearly.
 I would highly recommend checking out his website here for more information regarding how to think about critical theory from a Christian perspective.